 St. Zélie is a good example of 19th century multitasker; she was a busy wife, mother, businesswoman, and letter writer.
 However, she did not become a saint simply by being busy; she gave high value to her spiritual life, for example, attending 5:30 am daily Mass with her husband, Louis.

 St. Zélie possessed great energy and intelligence.
-She learned the art of lace-making known as Point d’Alençon, and became a successful businesswoman.
+She learned the art of lace-making known as Point d’Alençon, and operated successful business.
 She employed a number of lace makers, whom she personally trained; she sketched patterns and supplied drawings for them, took orders, and tactfully dealt with customers and suppliers.

-Point d’Alençon is an extremely refined craft requiring great care to execute well, and in this, St. Zélie excelled.
-However, the work could be taxing: “I have much trouble with this wretched Point d’Alençon,” she says, “it is true that I gain a little money, but, oh dear!
+Point d’Alençon is an extremely refined craft requiring great care and time to execute well.
+Though she excelled at it, she also found it taxing; “I have much trouble with this wretched Point d’Alençon,” she laments, “it is true that I gain a little money, but, oh dear!
 At what a cost!”